pydio/pydio-doc-admin-guide/4_access_control_and_security/4_ent_binding_to_ldap_ad.md

 [:image-popup:4_access_control_and_security/2_13_ldap/Selection_876.png]

-Some ldap directories does not support *memberOf* attribute by default, if you turn off "Native MemberOf support", Pydio will try to calculate this attribute from "Fake memberof Attribute" and its format.
+Some ldap directories do not support **memberOf** attribute by default, if you turn off "Native MemberOf support", Pydio will try to calculate this attribute from "Fake memberof Attribute" and its format.

-- Fake memberof Attribute: is the name of the attribute of group object which holds the member identity.
+- Fake _memberof_ Attribute: is the name of the attribute of group object which holds the member identity.
 In opendlap, this value is usually **member** or **memberuid**
-- Depending on the value of 'Fake memberof Attribute' and the schema of ldap, the format is usually 'dN' or 'uid'
+- Depending on the value of 'Fake memberof Attribute' and the schema of ldap, the format is usually **'dN'** or **'uid'**

 Values of two options are usually: